TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

     ```

     Once you know which are installed, uninstall them (replace
-    `<installalled-nvidia-package>` by the list of the packages previously
+    `<installed-nvidia-package>` by the list of the packages previously
     found):

     ``` {.sourceCode .bash}